What You Need to Know About the Fair Housing Act

-- An applicant who happens to be pregnant has been rejected by the landlord.
+- An applicant who happens to be pregnant has been rejected by the Florida landlord.
 They are qualified in all the requirements.
 Later on, they found out that the landlord has accepted a non-pregnant applicant who applied after you.
 This shows that the landlord prefers women who are single and childless.

 - They applied to be a tenant, but the landlord informed them that the rental property is already occupied.
 Later, they discover that it was vacant at the time of their application.
 Instead, the landlord had chosen someone who belongs to another race.

-- A prospective renter becomes confused over the changing requirements of the landlord.
+- A prospective Florida renter becomes confused over the changing requirements of the landlord.
 Initially, when they spoke with the owner on the phone, the two discussed the conditions, and they met them.
 However, upon meeting the landlord and with the renter showing visual impairment, the owner raised the security deposit requirement.
 Plus, bans a companion pet in the property in the hopes that the renter will withdraw their application.

-Some Fair Housing Act violations are not malicious and can be committed by a landlord who’s unaware of the law.
+Some Fair Housing Act violations are not malicious and can be committed by a landlord who’s unaware of the Florida law.
 However, ignorance of the law cannot be used as an excuse by anyone.
 The landlord will still face penalties.

-If you're looking to hire a professional property manager with complete expertise on the housing laws, like the Fair Housing Act, contact Innovative Property Solutions today.
+If you're looking to hire a professional property manager with complete expertise on the Florida housing laws, like the Fair Housing Act, contact Innovative Property Solutions today.